 The traditional facelift scars below were poorly planned and executed.
 As a result, the scars are very noticeable.
 The hairline and natural anatomy of the ear are distorted.
 Although it saves time for the surgeon, it is difficult to conceal for a patient’s lifetime, leaving the patient feeling vulnerable with diminished hairstyle options.
 In Photo "E", well-intended attempts to hide the scars in the hair have permanently displaced and distorted her hairline.
 The dotted line indicates the original location of her hairlines prior to surgery.
 (Note: surgeries performed by another surgeon).

 The facelift scars below (Courtesy of Garth Fisher MD, FACS) blend in with the natural anatomy of the ear and hairline.
 These are carefully placed free of tension, in cosmetically silent areas along natural anatomical contours.
 Although time consuming, these are very difficult to see at close scrutiny and allow patients the freedom to wear their hair with any style including ponytails.
 This is most critical for men with short hairstyles.

 Now that you have a better understanding of what to look for, you should be more critical of the work of the surgeons you are considering.
 Most of these undesirable issues are avoidable by proper planning and execution of incisions and avoidance of excessive tension on the skin.
-As one of the best facial plastic surgeons in the world, I consider myself obligated to spending the required time necessary to focus on these detailed and very critical elements of facelift surgery.
+As one of the best plastic surgeons in the US, I consider myself obligated to spending the required time necessary to focus on these detailed and very critical elements of facelift surgery.
 You should also understand that I thoroughly enjoy spending this time in the operating room achieving proper results for patients who place their trust in my ability.